jgoalby/jgoalby.github.io/games/template/readme.md

 - Maybe make a cache plugin and have options to log cache hits and cache misses
 - An action to clear the cache
 - Do I want a cache plugin or a service worker plugin?
-- Test the main menu screen buttons with 1 button and many buttons to make sure it works
-- Remove the old button now that the callback one is everywhere (verify first)
-- Maybe make the new button similar to checkbox don't pass in the textures and no xpos and ypos?
-- Anything else we can do for the button?
-I want to be able to put it on options page too.
-- Make a button setting that can clear the cache via the service worker

 # More stuff to do
 - What about implementing a scrolling area for the settings?
 Might neeed at some point anyway.